 Losing weight without trying might sound like a miracle, but it’s actually a sign of hyperthyroidism.
-At her practice in Chelsea, New York City, Ana Maria Kausel, MD, a board-certified endocrinologist, diagnoses hyperthyroidism and offers customized treatments to regulate your hormone production and improve your health.
+At her practice in NoMad, New York City, Ana Maria Kausel, MD, a board-certified endocrinologist, diagnoses hyperthyroidism and offers customized treatments to regulate your hormone production and improve your health.
 Call Dr. Kausel at Ana Maria Kausel MD Endocrinology or make an appointment online today.

 Hyperthyroidism occurs when your thyroid — a small, butterfly-shaped gland located at the front of your neck — produces too much of the hormones that regulate your metabolism and other bodily functions.
 Some of the common signs of hyperthyroidism include:

 If you notice any of these symptoms, you should make an appointment with Dr. Kausel right away.
 When left untreated, hyperthyroidism can lead to potentially dangerous complications, including heart problems, brittle bones, and thyrotoxic crisis.